zunayed/pyDataAnalysis/README.md

 pyDataAnalysis
 ==============

-using ipython notebook to analyze various datasets from nyc
+using ipython notebook to analyze various datasets

-311 call data avaiable from - https://nycopendata.socrata.com/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9

 This is in particular about the noisiest neighborhoods in NYC